Improving the Quality of Health Services and Implications for Pandemic Preparedness and Response

 Who Should Attend

-The participants will be learning through short lectures and class discussions as well as small group and individual exercises.
-This course offers a blend of theory and practice, geared to an audience that is focused upon implementation rather than research.
-Classroom points will most often be made through active leaning methods, rather than through lectures.
-Lively discussion among experienced participants is expected throughout.
-Participants are encouraged to bring their own country material and resources related to Quality Management.
-This material will be utilized in individual or group projects that each participant is expected to pursue during the course.
+This interactive, online course offers a blend of theory and practice, geared to an audience that is focused upon implementation rather than research.
+Included throughout the course are both prerecorded and synchronous lectures, polling, online Q&A, breakout groups, case studies, problem sets, and preparation of group and individual case presentations.
+Virtual classroom points will most often be made through active leaning methods, rather than through lectures.
+Facilitated online discussion among experienced participants is expected throughout.
+Participants are encouraged to have on hand their own country material and resources on health systems related to Quality Management; and useful in responding to COVID-19 and other pandemics.

 About the Course Directors

 Dr. Diana Bowser serves as co-director.
 Her primary academic appointment is at Brandeis University.
 She is Associate Professor and Director of the Masters in Science Program in Global Health Policy and Management.
 She has 19 years of experience in health system analysis related to health economics, health policy, and using econometric methods to evaluate health system changes in Latin America, Africa, and the United States.
 She has provided technical assistance and conducted research with funding from USAID, DFID, WHO, the Global Fund, Save the Children, Bill and Melinda Gates Foundation, IADB, NIH, and the World Bank.
 She has worked closely with the following governments on these policy issues: Nigeria, Rwanda, Ethiopia, Ghana, Namibia, Swaziland, El Salvador, Nicaragua, Honduras, Belize, Saint Lucia, Dominica, Ukraine, Kosovo, Bangladesh, and Malaysia.